MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/move-databases.md

 3. To configure the DWStagingAndConfig tables

-#### To configure the DWStagingAndConfig database on the new computer running SQL Server
+#### Configure the DWStagingAndConfig database on the new computer running SQL Server

 1. On the new computer running SQL Server, open **SQL Server Management Studio**.